waves-exchange/contracts/mainnet.md

 FUDT | [`5Lhv8uKnvGxA2cjbFXXKZFASk1cAFp9dRWkmLYhULtSX`](https://wavesexplorer.com/assets/5Lhv8uKnvGxA2cjbFXXKZFASk1cAFp9dRWkmLYhULtSX) | FUDT is a community token.
 The token is using for activities in WAVES ecosystem like votings, advertising, activities etc. The token is an integral part of the FUD DAO.
 GLF COIN | [`21j2vgdDsGtQGQd5s5rtdPK4yjF3tJTFb6JydUyyP35w`](https://wavesexplorer.com/assets/21j2vgdDsGtQGQd5s5rtdPK4yjF3tJTFb6JydUyyP35w) | GLF Network
 GOAT | [`AzuocvgyXw3ogREs55mSTdUtHpiWD26EBZoFr7ey4TqB`](https://wavesexplorer.com/assets/AzuocvgyXw3ogREs55mSTdUtHpiWD26EBZoFr7ey4TqB) | Wrapped token from Solana by wavesbridge.io
-gxWX | [`3TEr6AczV2N9Etz6Q76dDnv1kv4C7L5vR2oe7dnrLbii`](https://wavesexplorer.com/assets/3TEr6AczV2N9Etz6Q76dDnv1kv4C7L5vR2oe7dnrLbii) | xWX - purpose of the token, increase the value and liquidity of the WX token.
+GORC | [`7n25Kre29ZaJRZuoQzYab7STyZW6iN5LE5Rv5ZNRSgCG`](https://wavesexplorer.com/assets/7n25Kre29ZaJRZuoQzYab7STyZW6iN5LE5Rv5ZNRSgCG) | Meme coin by God of Random Chance.
+Visit https://gorc.meme, sacrifice to the God of Random and you will receive an answer to any question or a blessing.
+Lucky one gets a Gift of God gxWX | [`3TEr6AczV2N9Etz6Q76dDnv1kv4C7L5vR2oe7dnrLbii`](https://wavesexplorer.com/assets/3TEr6AczV2N9Etz6Q76dDnv1kv4C7L5vR2oe7dnrLbii) | xWX - purpose of the token, increase the value and liquidity of the WX token.
 The program will launch after the implementation of 15% of the emission of 1 xWX -1 WX with the support of the private capital community
 HMSTR | [`DKa5Dzy42eKpTkQegaWcRJrgVthfpAqPgTz118j6Dtdj`](https://wavesexplorer.com/assets/DKa5Dzy42eKpTkQegaWcRJrgVthfpAqPgTz118j6Dtdj) | This is an Adapted Token Hamster Kombat that is naturalized on the Wave platform.
 InfinityCoin | [`7jj2N37SzXoZeUHiXsBWvfs3q1B7jdx4hhgxHZigP5yF`](https://wavesexplorer.com/assets/7jj2N37SzXoZeUHiXsBWvfs3q1B7jdx4hhgxHZigP5yF) |